Henry Prusoff: Tennis career

 Prusoff won the singles and doubles titles at the Oregon State Tennis Championship in 1932.
 In 1933 he played in the US Championships, but was defeated in the round of 128 by Keith Gledhill.

-Prusoff also won the singles title and reached the doubles final at the Cincinnati Masters in 1934, and played in the US Championships where he was defeated in the round of 64 by John Van Ryn.
-He also won the Tri-State Tennis Tournament that year.
+In 1934, Prusoff won the singles title and reached the doubles final at the Cincinnati Open, then known as the Tri-State.
+Prusoff knocked off the No. 1 seed, Walter M. Martin of Canada, in the quarterfinals en route to the singles title.

+Also in 1934 he played in the US Championships where he was defeated in the round of 64 by John Van Ryn.

 In 1935, while ranked 13th in the United States and after defeating Sandy Davenport at the U.S. Championships in the round of 64 (but losing in the round of 32 to Frank Shields), Prusoff sustained a very bad, near-fatal back injury from which he nevertheless eventually made a surprising recovery.

 By 1939, Prusoff was ranked No. 10 in singles in the US (after returning to the U.S. Championships, where he beat Lewis Duff in the round of 128 and Ernest Sutter in the round of 64, but lost to Gilbert Hunt in the round of 32), and in 1940 he was ranked No. 8 (after at the U.S. Championships he beat Gilbert Hall in the round of 64 and Edwin Armark in the round of 32, but lost to Jack Kramer in the round of 16).

 In both 1935 and 1939 he was nominated for the Seattle Post-Intelligencer Man of the Year sports award.

 He died in 1943 at the age of 30 of a rare blood disease.